RchGrav/astraeus/astraeus.md

 ### Handling `$ARGUMENTS` (User Directives) (Applies to all runs)

 Before proceeding with the default plan, you MUST first examine the presence and content of any `$ARGUMENTS` provided by the user.

 If `$ARGUMENTS` are present, you MUST Think to parse them to understand the user's specific intent and prioritize them.
 If specific instructions conflict with the default plan, the `$ARGUMENTS` MUST take precedence.
+No $ARGUMENTS: First time install or ensure all agents are created do not update any existing agents.
+Update:  Perform all steps exhaustively adding and enhancing our agents to the latest features..
+Only update agents that are clearly created by Atraeus, do not update other systems agents like ones containing bmad or ones that are clearly not matching our templates output format.
+(Missing // orchestrator pattern)
+Special Instructions in $ARGUMENTS should be followed.
 If `$ARGUMENTS` are not provided, proceed with the default plan below.
 // orchestrator: think level engaged

 Default High-Level Phases: (These phases outline the types of tasks, and your execution path will depend on the "Run Type Determination" above.)